Resolving the interstellar medium in the nuclear region of two z=5.78 quasar host galaxies with ALMA

-The [C II] and CO emission lines are also good tracers of the gas kinematics in the quasar host galaxies (e.g., \citealp{walter04,maiolino12,wang13,venemans16,venemans17a}).
-Observations of the [C II] and CO emission lines from these young quasar hosts at z$\geq$5.7 at sub-arcsecond to arcsecond resolution reveal a range of kinematic properties, including velocity gradients of ordered motion \citep{willott13,willott17,venemans16,shao17,feruglio18}, large velocity dispersion/turbulence (e.g., SDSS J231038.88+185519.7, \citealp{feruglio18}), gas outflows (e.g., SDSS J114816.64+515250.3, \citealp{maiolino12,cicone15}), and very compact sources with no evidence of rotation (e.g., ULAS J112001.48+064124.3, \citealp{venemans17c}).
-All these submm/mm observations argue for an early phase of SMBH-galaxy co-evolution in the z$\geq$5.7 quasar sample.
+The [C II] 158$\mu$m and molecular CO lines are bright tracers of the gas content that could be detected from distant galaxies \citep{solomon05,cc13}.
+Measurements of the line widths, profiles, and velocity maps of these emission lines reveal important information on the gas kinematics \citep{walter04,ivison11,maiolino12,wang13,venemans16,venemans19}.
+Observations of the [C II] and CO emission lines from the young quasar hosts at z$\geq$5.7 at sub-arcsecond to arcsecond resolution show a range of kinematic properties, including velocity gradients of ordered motion \citep{willott13,willott17,venemans16,shao17,feruglio18}, large velocity dispersion/turbulence (e.g., SDSS J231038.88+185519.7, \citealp{feruglio18}), gas outflows (e.g., SDSS J114816.64+515250.3, \citealp{maiolino12,cicone15}), and very compact sources with no evidence of rotation (e.g., ULAS J112001.48+064124.3, \citealp{venemans17c}).
+All these submillimeter/millimeter (submm/mm) observations argue for an early phase of SMBH-galaxy co-evolution in the z$\geq$5.7 quasar sample.
 Deep imaging of the gas component at kpc scale is required to fully resolve the gas distribution and kinematic properties in these systems.